huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/nuisance-bleeding/nuisance-bleeding-scale.md

 ---

 Nuisance bleeding is any bleeding that is considered to be a nuisance or annoyance rather than a medical emergency.
 This can include bleeding from minor cuts or scrapes, nosebleeds, or bleeding gums.
-While nuisance bleeding is not usually severe, it can be a sign of a more serious condition if it occurs frequently or is accompanied by other symptoms.
+While nuisance bleeding is not usually critical, it can be a sign of a more serious condition if it occurs frequently or is accompanied by other symptoms.

 ## How it works